 It’s no surprise that I like desserts.

 I like cakes with buttery icing and cookies that leave your fingers gooey with chocolate.
-I like golden-crusted pies with sweet, bubbling insides.
+I’m partial to golden-crusted pies with sweet, bubbling insides.
 I like drippy ice cream cones, eating dough off the beaters, and pastries that leave flakes all over the kitchen, but there’s still one thing that’s sweeter than all of the treats in the world.

 In my world, it’s seeing little eyes peer over the edge of the counter.
 It’s the little hands that paw at the back of my apron, begging for a handful of marshmallows or chocolate chips.
 It’s kissing pairs of cinnamon sugar coated lips and the look of joyful surprise on those faces when they come home to the smell of fresh baked cookies or loaves of bread.

 Just like with anything else we might partake in, the food we make in our kitchens is only as special as the people we’re sharing it with.
 So if you needed a reminder today to bake something on behalf of your neighbor or your boyfriend or your Nana who lives 300 miles away, this is it.
 Bake for other people- it tastes better that way.

 Brown Butter Bourbon Madeleines

 These little brown butter bourbon madeleines are the cutest.
 They’re rich and satisfying despite being only a bite or two, and every single morsel is loaded with flavor- first butter and then bourbon, followed by rich chocolate and pecans.
 These treats are entirely decadent to enjoy, plus just look at them.
 They’re adorable.
 Who wouldn’t want to dive into these?